 CREW is made up of 20-30 enthusiastic, service-minded individuals who are interested in becoming more involved with community service and our mega-service event.

 Weekly meetings on Tuesdays at 6:30pm at Wesley Foundation.

 WHAT DO THEY DO?

-Residents - Responsible for recruiting and contacting individual residents interested in utilizing our service; phone calls with elderly residents of Greater Lafayette to inquire type of work needed; postcard advertisement.
+Residents - Responsible for recruiting and contacting individual residents interested in utilizing our service; phone calls and emails with elderly residents of Greater Lafayette to inquire type of work needed; postcard advertisement.

 Work Teams - Records current supply list (supplies include: rakes, tarps, ladders, clippers, newspapers, spray bottles, etc.), contacts organizations and businesses for additional donations, responsible for monitoring supply use, and making sure all borrowed supplies are returned.
-This division uses an online program to plot each house we will be servicing, grouping houses together for each work team.
+This division uses an online program to plot each house we will be servicing.
 Proficiency with computers is a must, excessive use of Excel and mapping software.

 Food - In order to provide free breakfast and lunch to all volunteers, members of the Food committee are responsible for acquiring food donations from local businesses, contacting businesses via phone, and preparing the appropriate amount of food to be served to volunteers.